The B5 Foundation Programs

 We also provide a no-cost Associates of Arts (AA) Degree to home health care workers.
 Your donation supports us increasing enrollment.
 This program greatly increases life through learning, and will influence the entire course of someone’s life through better education, relationships, and the other benefits of an education.

-We also provide financial assistance for home health care workers in need.
-B5F supports home health care workers and the community through the provision of nutritious food.
-At the moment, we provide nearly 200 families nutritious food on a regular basis, and plan to increase that number by at least 100 families per year ongoing.
+We also provide food assistance for home health care workers and other vulnerable people in need.
+At the moment, we provide nearly 200 families nutritious food on a monthly basis.
 Your support means families in need eat!

 For more information, or to support the goals of the B5 Foundation, please contact us.